Sebastien1810/Falena_Project/README.md

 🔗 [Play Now](https://sebastien1810.github.io/Falena_Project/)

 ⚙️ Technologies Used
-HTML5 Canvas for rendering the game
-JavaScript for game logic
-CSS for styling (with a.i)
+HTML /JavaScript for game logic/CSS for styling (with a.i)

 📌 Features that can comming after that version
 New enemy types